Artboomy/japanese-vocabulary-extractor/README.md

 * More advanced dictionary lookup functionality
 * Support more input formats (Games, VNs?)
 Please suggest any you might want!
 * Support other output formats
-* Improve dictionary result accuracy to include one-letter-kana words when translating to english (currently filtered out due to mostly useless answers)
+* Improve dictionary result accuracy to include one-character-kana words when translating to english (currently filtered out due to mostly useless answers)

 # Acknowledgements